Update

 Is the PCA designation process also a grant program?

-No. The PCA designation process creates a list of areas that have the potential for conservation, restoration and public access.
-Specific projects within these designated PCAs may be eligible for future funding.
+No. The PCA designation process creates a list of areas that have the potential for conservation, enhancement, restoration and public access.
+Specific projects within these designated PCAs may be eligible for future funding from the PCA Grant Program.

 Staff Contact